Beliavsky/Fortran-code-on-GitHub/README.md

 * [Strings](#strings)
 * [Time Series](#time-series)
 * [Unclassified](#unclassified)

+## Biology and Medicine
+[3D_Convolusional_Filtering](https://github.com/JoGebert/3D_Convolusional_Filtering): convolusional filtering of computed tomography scans, by JoGebert.
+Intended to get a clear separation between bone marrow and cancellous bone for subsequent binarization and calculations.

 ## Climate and Weather
 [FMS](https://github.com/NOAA-GFDL/FMS): Flexible Modeling System (FMS), from NOAA-GFDL, is a software environment that supports the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models